Daniel-Lasecki/vhdl-Daniel-Lasecki-school/LAB1_Setup/README.md

 Log into TUAS gilab https://git.dc.turkuamk.fi/ and in main menu, switch to Groups / TUAS_VHDL_FPGA / Student Material.
 In that group there is repository `lab_exercises`.
 Create a private <b>fork</b> to your personal namespace.
 A fork is a copy of a project.
 Forking a repository allows you to make changes without affecting the original project.
 This forked project works as your return repository.
 Please add user `jarno.tuominen` to the project with "Reporter" role.

+Also, add a topic "DIGSYS_2025" to your repo by going to settings -> general -> project topics.
+(Pick the correct one from the list.)

 ### Step 3: Customize VM

 The installed VM is naturally the same for all students, but will want to use your own identity to sync with TUAS gitlab repository.